Gabon: Education

-Its education system is regulated by 2 ministries: the Ministry of Education, in charge of pre-kindergarten through the last high school grade, and the Ministry of Higher Education and Innovative Technologies, in charge of universities, higher education, and professional schools.
+Its education system is regulated by two ministries: the Ministry of Education, in charge of pre-kindergarten through the last high school grade, and the Ministry of Higher Education and Innovative Technologies, in charge of universities, higher education, and professional schools.

 Education is compulsory for children ages 6 to 16 under the Education Act.
-Some children in Gabon start their school lives by attending nurseries or "Crèche", then kindergarten known as "Jardins d'Enfants".
-At age 6, they are enrolled in primary school, "École Primaire" which is made up of 6 grades.
+Some children in Gabon start their school lives by attending nurseries or "Crèche", then kindergarten, known as "Jardins d'enfants".
+At age 6, they are enrolled in primary school, "École Primaire", which is made up of 6 grades.
 The next level is "École Secondaire", which is made up of 7 grades.
-The planned graduation age is 19 years old.
-Those who graduate can apply for admission at institutions of higher learning, including engineering schools or business schools.
+The planned graduation age is 19 years.
+Those who graduate can apply for admission to institutions of higher learning, including engineering schools or business schools.
 As of 2012, the literacy rate of a population ages 15 and above was 82%.

 The government has used oil revenue for school construction, paying teachers' salaries, and promoting education, including in rural areas.
-Maintenance of school structures, and teachers' salaries, has been declining.
-In 2002 the gross primary enrollment rate was 132%, and in 2000 the net primary enrollment rate was 78%.
+Maintenance of school structures and teachers' salaries has been declining.
+In 2002, the gross primary enrollment rate was 132%, and in 2000, the net primary enrollment rate was 78%.
 Gross and net enrollment ratios are based on the number of students formally registered in primary school.
 As of 2001, 69% of children who started primary school were "likely" to reach grade 5.
 Problems in the education system include "poor management and planning, lack of oversight, poorly qualified teachers", and "overcrowded classrooms".
+There are various universities in Gabon which are being chartered, licensed or accredited by the appropriate Gabonese higher education-related organization.

 Culture

-A country with a primarily oral tradition up until the spread of literacy in the 21st century, it has folklore and mythology.
-"Raconteurs" are working to keep traditions alive such as the mvett among the Fangs and the ingwala among the Nzebis.
+Gabon's cultural heritage, rooted in an oral tradition for much of its history, began to flourish with the spread of literacy in the 21st century.
+Rich in folklore and mythology, the country is home to a tapestry of traditions that have been preserved and passed down through generations.
+Custodians of these traditions, known as "raconteurs," work to ensure their continuity, nurturing practices like the mvett among the Fangs and the Ingwala among the Nzebis.

-It features internationally celebrated masks such as the n'goltang (Fang) and the reliquary figures of the Kota.
-Each group has its own set of masks used.
-They are used in ceremonies such as marriage, birth and funerals.
-Traditionalists work with "rare local woods and other precious materials".
+Central to Gabonese culture are its iconic masks, each imbued with unique significance and craftsmanship.
+Among these are the renowned n'goltang masks of the Fang people and the intricate reliquary figures of the Kota.
+These masks hold crucial roles in various ceremonies, including those marking significant life events such as marriage, birth, and funerals.
+Crafted by traditionalists using rare local woods and other precious materials, these masks serve as artistic expressions and vessels of cultural heritage.